"Greetings, ambassador, and welcome to my palace. This is where I conduct the affairs of my empire."

 MoO II came out about the same time as Civilization II.
 I immediately noticed an important contrast between the two.
 Civ II was basically a rerun of Civ I with (much) improved graphics and a few new features, but not many.
 One of the few substantive improvements was that it was easier to conduct diplomacy.
 MoO II, on the other hand, was very different from its predecessor.
 The game had been redone, with a different feel--though still set in the MoO universe.
 Like its predecessor, it was ahead of its time; the graphics and effects are pretty impressive considering it came out when Windows 95 was brand-new.
 In fact, MoO II shipped in both a Windows and a DOS version (both on the same CD).
 Overall I think the changes in MoO II were for the better, and this is my personal favorite of the series.

 While the sequel to MoO II was in the works, a pre-alpha copy was accidentally released to PC PowerPlay magazine in Australia (hence "KangaMOO"), which published it as a demo.
 There was a big flap about it because 1) it wasn't supposed to be released, and 2) it was buggy, so subscribers complained about the "demo", which only made things worse.
 If I remember right, the guy who released it got canned.
 (Read the official announcement.)
-I consider this somewhat the MoO III equivalent of Star Lords. ;) A few people out there still have a copy of KangaMOO, and one of them was kind enough to upload it to me; if you're interested in checking it out, you can download it from here (zip format, 200MB) or here (7z format, 160MB).
+I consider this somewhat the MoO 3 equivalent of Star Lords. ;) A few people out there still have a copy of KangaMOO, and one of them was kind enough to upload it to me; if you're interested in checking it out, you can download it from here.
 For those with just a passing interest in what it looks like, here's a screenshot.

 And I thought the second MoO was different from the first!!
-MoO III (the game insists on using the Arabic numeral "3"; I prefer the Roman numeral to stay consistent with MoO II) is a thorough rewrite of the game.
-They did up a whole storyline for the history of the MoO universe which is very good, though I feel it does have a couple of weaknesses.
-Some of the history was rewritten; for instance, they did a whole writeup on the history/origin of the Trilarians, Sakkras, and Darloks that really doesn't square well with the previous games, and which I personally think is kind of silly.
+MoO 3 (I would have assumed it would have been called MoO 3 to stay consistent with MoO II) is a thorough rewrite of the game.
+They did up a whole storyline for the history of the MoO universe which is very thorough, though it does have a couple of weaknesses, including some awfully sketchy retcons such as making the Sakkras an offshoot of the Trilarians—which is backwards, if anything, since the Trilarians were new in MoO II.
 But more substantively, they really changed the "feel" of the game.
 It's designed to be a game where you play the top-level overall ruler, leaving all the details of managing colonies to your colonial governors.
 One of the biggest complaints about MoO II was the amount of micromanagement you had to do, especially late in the game.
-The designers worked very hard to get away from that, and in the end, I think they succeeded, but all too well.
+The designers worked very hard to get away from that, and in the end, I think they succeeded too hard.
 Personally, I don't enjoy this version very much, because it just doesn't give me a hands-on feel when I play.
-MoO III is considered by many to be a huge disappointment--though it does have a dedicated following among some.
-It can be fun, but you have to be ready to play a very different game from MoO I or II.
+MoO 3 is considered by many to be a huge disappointment—though it does have a dedicated following among some, including a vibrant modding community.
+It can be fun, but you have to be ready to play a very different game from the other MoOs.

 Master of Orion I had no multiplayer option.
 MoO II corrected that, offering Hotseat, Null modem, and IPX (not TCP, unfortunately--this was some time ago).
 MoO II also overcame a number of limitations (i.e., simplifications) that were fairly glaring in the first game.
 Solar systems in MoO I never had more than one habitable planet.
 In ship combat, all the units of a given type were stacked, and it never mattered what direction a ship was facing.
 You were also limited to 6 designs of ships (including colony ships), and couldn't modify or refit ships once they were built.
 Also, you didn't do your ground fighting with troops per se; instead you sent colonists from one system to another and they fought it out--even infants and the elderly, presumably.
 MoO II fixed all that, allowing ship refits and incremental design changes, adding marines and troop transports, making ship combat more realistic, and having multiple planets per system--some habitable, some not.